dbt-labs/docs.getdbt.com/website/docs/faqs/seeds/full-refresh-seed.md

 ---
 title: The columns of my seed changed, and now I get an error when running the `seed` command, what should I do?
-Description: "Rerun the command with a `--full-refresh` flag"
+description: "Rerun the command with a `--full-refresh` flag"
 sidebar_label: 'debug error when columns of seed changes'
 id: full-refresh-seed